iterative/dvc.org/static/docs/command-reference/pipeline/show.md

 This command's output is automatically pushed to `less` command line tool if `less` is runnable (installed and can be executed in your shell).
+To be exact, the actuall command is `less --chop-long-lines --clear-screen`.

 If `less` is not runnable (usually Microsoft Windows), the ouput is simply printed out.